Bargaining Unit: Office and Clerical Employee Unit

 - Prepares and reviews contracts for lease and maintenance of District acquired lands.

-- Performs on-site inspections to insure District land is being maintained so adjacent lands will not be impacted.
+- Performs on-site inspections to ensure District land is being maintained so adjacent lands will not be impacted.

 - Performs other duties as assigned.

-- Applying federal, state, and local laws, codes, regulations, and ordinances related to projects when assigned.
+- Federal, state, and local laws, codes, regulations, and ordinances related to projects when assigned.

-- Calculations to mathematical problems involving addition, subtraction, multiplication, and division.
+- Mathematical problems involving addition, subtraction, multiplication, and division.

 - Architectural/engineering drafting and Geographic Information System Techniques.